 CRK has other opportunities for interns to become involved and help promote our mission.
 Interns at CRK are given the opportunity that are hands-on both demanding and rewarding.
 We offer internships with experience to a variety of topics in a variety of fields such as environmental policy, chemistry, ecology, education, office administration, fundraising, cleanups, field work and special events.
-Most internships are unpaid, but offer real world experience in the non-profit business world and provide exposure and education on the challenges facing our natural resources.
+Internships are unpaid, but offer real world experience in the nonprofit business world and provide exposure and education on the challenges facing our natural resources.

 How to Apply: